RolfVieten/StalGrowth/README.md

 # StalGrowth

-StalGriwth is a Open Source and Cross Platform program designed to calculate theoretical growth rates.
+StalGrowth is a Open Source and Cross Platform program designed to calculate theoretical growth rates.
 It is based on physical parameters which influence carbonate precipitation rates (Cave air pCO2, Ca2+-ion-concentration, temperature, drip-rate and water-film thickness).
-This enables StalBIAS to untangle the complex interaction to identify and quantify seasonal growth rate changes.
+This enables StalGrowth to untangle the complex interaction to identify and quantify seasonal growth rate changes.
 We use a formula by Baker et al., 1998 found in the paper ["Testing theoretically predicted stalagmite growth rate with Recent annually laminated samples: Implications for past stalagmite deposition"](http://www.sciencedirect.com/science/article/pii/S0016703797003438) to deduce the empirical growth of a stalagmite given certain conditions from cave monitoring observations.

 ## Features